DAMM-Cap/DAMM-Documentation/docs/toolkit/zodiac_roles_module.md

 ## Key Features

-- **Granular Permissions**: Define which contracts operators can interact with and which functions they can call
+- **Granular Permissions:** Define which contracts operators can interact with and which functions they can call
-- **Parameter Scoping**: Restrict not just which functions can be called, but also what parameter values are allowed
+- **Parameter Scoping:** Restrict not just which functions can be called, but also what parameter values are allowed
-- **Allowance Management**: Set spending limits to control how much value operators can transfer
+- **Allowance Management:** Set spending limits to control how much value operators can transfer, and define call allowances to restrict how often specific functions can be executed within a given timeframe
-- **Multi-Module Support**: Works with all Zodiac-compatible modules
+- **Multi-Module Support:** Works with all Zodiac-compatible modules

 ## Use Cases in DAMM Funds

 DAMM Funds leverage the Roles Module for several critical applications:

-1. **Operational Security**: Separate duties between administrators and operators
+1. **Operational Security:** Separate duties between administrators and operators
-2. **Asset Allocation**: Allow fund managers to allocate assets with specific permissions and limits
+2. **Asset Allocation:** Allow fund managers to allocate assets with specific permissions and limits
-3. **Protocol Interaction**: Enable specialized roles for specific DeFi protocol interactions
+3. **Protocol Interaction:** Enable specialized roles for specific DeFi protocol interactions
-4. **Risk Management**: Limit the maximum value that can be deployed to specific protocols
+4. **Risk Management:** Limit the maximum value that can be deployed to specific protocols
-5. **Automated Execution**: Allow bots or automated systems to execute specific functions without full access
+5. **Automated Execution:** Allow bots or automated systems to execute specific functions without full access
-6. **Emergency Response**: Create special roles for emergency situations with limited, specific powers
+6. **Emergency Response:** Designate **guardian roles** with the ability to execute emergency transactions, such as withdrawing funds from protocols during a hack or critical exploit scenario

 ## Implementation

 The configuration of roles and permissions is managed using the [Zodiac Roles SDK](https://www.npmjs.com/package/zodiac-roles-sdk), a TypeScript package that provides a programmatic interface for defining and managing role permissions.

 Using this SDK, administrators can:
 - Create and manage roles programmatically
 - Define precise permission sets for different operator types
 - Update permissions as operational requirements evolve
 - Maintain an auditable record of permission changes

+In addition, DAMM Capital leverages its proprietary **DAMM DeFi Kit**, an SDK built on top of the Zodiac Roles SDK.
+The DAMM DeFi Kit expands functionality by enabling:
+- One-click fund deployment and configuration
+- Native integrations with a wide range of DeFi protocols
+- Automated role assignments for operators and bots
+- Streamlined workflows for fund upgrades and strategy management

-This approach allows for both flexibility and security in managing fund operations, ensuring that operators have exactly the permissions they need while protecting the underlying assets.
+This layered approach provides both flexibility and automation, ensuring operators have exactly the permissions they need while enabling DAMM to efficiently launch and manage funds at scale.

 ## Additional Resources